InterObservers.

 Spot awardManager on the spotImmediate, in-the-moment effort

 The strongest programs blend top-down and bottom-up.
 Leader-only recognition feels political fast.
-A peer-nominated lane keeps the system honest, because the people doing the work usually know who carried the load.
+A peer-nominated lane keeps the system honest, because the people doing the work usually know who carried the load and went above and beyond.

-Here are 12 ideas spanning free, low-cost, and budgeted.
+Here are 12 recognition ideas spanning free, low-cost, and budgeted.
 Pick a few, name them, and run them long enough to become a ritual.
+These are the best employee recognition formats we have seen actually stick.

 • The Closer: for the person who got a stuck deal or project over the line.